• Skip to main content

 Combine the dry ingredients in a large mixing bowl.
 Add the flour, salt, olive oil, and herbs.
 Mix until thoroughly combined!

-Bowl, mix the flour, salt.
+bowl, mix the flour, salt.

 Step 6